She's currently the only Black woman leading a state military. Here's how it happened

 "I've been in for 30 years.
 And we still have first of, you know, first like this, first woman this.
 And it's very telling.
 Firsts are great.
 But we want a second and a third and a fourth.
 And then we don't have to say the first.
 But that's just the culture of the organization.
 And that's where we want to get to," Birckhead said.

 She acknowledges it won't always be easy.
-Over the course of her own career, Birkhead says, she's often felt overlooked as a Black woman in a military culture dominated by men.
+Over the course of her own career, Birckhead says, she's often felt overlooked as a Black woman in a military culture dominated by men.

 "If I have my uniform on, it's really very interesting to walk into a room.
 They will address my aide, or they'll address the person that's with me that's not a Black female; clearly, they must be the leader.
 And that mental leap perception happens so many times," Birckhead said.